MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 ```

 > [!NOTE]
 > Registering for remote notifications can fail in situations such as no network connection.
-You can choose to override the `FailedToRegisterForRemoveNotifications` method to handle registration failure.
+You can choose to override the `FailedToRegisterForRemoteNotifications` method to handle registration failure.

 ### Add APNS notifications to Xamarin.Forms UI